The Curious Case of In-Training Compression of State Space Models: Selective SSMs, SISO systems and Mamba

 In practice, solving for fully input-dependent Gramians and applying the subsequent per input reduction is clearly neither computationally tractable nor practical.
 A common simplification is to seek input-invariant Gramians $\mP, \mQ$ that satisfy the inequalities for all $\vx \in \mathcal{X}$; this reduces the problem to an LTI-like Lyapunov condition over all inputs, which can still be expensive for high-dimensional $\mathcal{X}$, when such a solution even exists.
 In practice this is still too constraining.

 A cheaper alternative is simply averaging the dynamics over the input space:

-The caveat is that the mean system may not be stable, controllable, or observable; one may therefore need to regularize the mean matrices to satisfy these assumptions before applying a single global reduction based on the LTI approach.
+The caveat is that the mean system may not be stable, controllable, or observable; one may therefore need to regularize the mean matrices to satisfy these assumptions before applying a single global reduction based on the LTI approach. {We study the case of Mamba~\citep{gu2024mambalineartimesequencemodeling} and provide a practical implementation as well as results in Section~\ref{app:mamba} (with the caveat discussed in the following section~\ref{app:mimo_siso}).}